+I.Z.
+Radiation levels spike in Tokyo; capital still safe, Ishihara says.
 Radiation reached around 20 times normal levels in the capital Tuesday morning, the Tokyo Metropolitan Government said, while offering the assurance this reading posed no immediate risk to human health and that the public should remain calm.
-“I received a report this morning that there was an important change of data,” Gov. Shintaro Ishihara said at a news conference.

 Notification You’ve reached your story limit as a non-registered user.
 To read more, please sign up or log in via one of the services below.
 This will give you access to 15 additional stories this month.
 Analysis: Nuclear power growth at risk if Japan plant leaks.
 LONDON/DETROIT (Reuters) - The growing risk of a significant radiation leak at two Japanese nuclear power plants following Friday's earthquake and tsunami threatens to hurt an industry that has enjoyed a rebirth since the Three Mile Island accident in 1979 and the Chernobyl disaster in 1986.

 On Friday, nuclear power advocates and environmentalists staked out familiar ground over the incident.
 But a wider public debate may be ignited if a major radiation leak occurs in Japan, said Paul Patterson, an energy analyst with consultants Glenrock Associates in New York.
 Modified version of original post written by Josef Oehmen.
 About the original post Below is a revised and edited version of the original post written by Josef Oehmen that first appeared on Morgsatlarge.